 About

 I am a postdoctoral researcher at the University of California, San Diego, in the Center for Visual Computing, Computer Science and Engineering, working with Prof. Albert Chern.
-I work in applied and computational mathematics, studying geometric structures that arise in physical and biological systems to develop efficient and reliable algorithms for applications in computer graphics, physics simulation, manufacturing, or robotics.

 News